Northern leopard frog

-Lithobates pipiens or Rana pipiens, commonly known as the northern leopard frog, is a species of leopard frog from the true frog family, native to parts of Canada and the United States.
+Lithobates pipiens formerly Rana pipiens, commonly known as the northern leopard frog, is a species of leopard frog from the true frog family, native to parts of Canada and the United States.
 It is the state amphibian of Minnesota and Vermont.

 Description

 The northern leopard frog is a fairly large species of frog, reaching about 11 cm in snout-to-vent length.
 It varies from green to brown in dorsal color, with large, dark, circular spots on its back, sides, and legs.
 Each spot is normally bordered by a lighter ring.
 A pair of dorsolateral folds starting from the back of the eye runs parallel to each other down the back.
 These dorsolateral folds are often lighter or occasionally pinkish in colour.
 Also, a pale stripe runs from the nostril, under the eye and tympanum, terminating at the shoulder.
 The ventral surface is white or pale green.
 The iris is golden and toes are webbed.

 Tadpoles are dark brown or grey, with light blotches on the underside.
 The tail is pale tan.